Ask Archie

 Pay Rate

-Pay rates for FWS jobs range between $11.50 – $20.00/hour depending on job function.
-Individual departments/organizations determine the pay rate for their FWS positions based on job duties and years of experience.
+Pay rates for FWS jobs range from $11.75 to $20.00 per hour, depending on the position and responsibilities.
+Each department or organization determines the pay rate for its FWS positions based on job duties and required experience.

 FWS Hiring Period